pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 ## mDNS probing

-While {{!RFC6762}} recommends all potential answers be included in mDNS probe queries, because these records haven't gone through conflict resolution, they should not be regarded as announcements of services.
+While Section 8.2 of {{!RFC6762}} recommends all potential answers be included in mDNS probe queries, because these records haven't gone through conflict resolution, they should not be regarded as announcements of services.
 Therefore, an Update proxy MUST NOT rely on information in any section of DNS query messages.

 ## Link-local addressing